microsoft/Phi-3CookBook/README.md

 ### Phi-Silica

 We are introducing Phi Silica which is built from the Phi series of models and is designed specifically for the NPUs in Copilot+ PCs.
 Windows is the first platform to have a state-of-the-art small language model (SLM) custom built for the NPU and shipping inbox.
-Phi Silica API along with OCR, Studio Effects, Live Captions, Recall User Activity APIs will be available in Windows Copilot Library in June.
-More APIs like Vector Embedding, RAG API, Text Summarization will be coming later.
+Phi Silica API along with OCR, Studio Effects, Live Captions, and Recall User Activity APIs will be available in Windows Copilot Library in June.
+More APIs like Vector Embedding, RAG API, and Text Summarization will be coming later.

 ## Phi-3 on Azure AI Studio

 You can learn how to use Microsoft Phi-3 and how to build E2E solutions in your different hardware devices.
-To experience Phi-3 for yourself, start with playing with the model and customizing Phi-3 for your scenarios using the [Azure AI Studio, Azure AI Model Catalog](https://aka.ms/phi3-azure-ai)
+To experience Phi-3 for yourself, start by playing with the model and customizing Phi-3 for your scenarios using the [Azure AI Studio, Azure AI Model Catalog](https://aka.ms/phi3-azure-ai)

 **Playground**
 Each model has a dedicated playground to test the model [Azure AI Playground](https://aka.ms/try-phi3).